 The Centers for Disease Control and Prevention (CDC) encourage male circumcision on the basis that it appears to reduce the risk of HIV infection during vaginal sex.
 However, not all health authorities agree, and the recommendations remain somewhat controversial.

 Circumcision is fairly common in the United States.
-In fact, according to the CDC, 58.3% of U.S. newborns underwent circumcision in 2010.
+In fact, according to the CDC,

 It is less common in other Western countries, however.
 In the United Kingdom, for example, only around 8.5% of males are circumcised.